lfbergee/presentations/rendering.md

 ---

+-> # 2005ish: The integrated servers <-

+Ruby on Rails, AST.net and so on brings lots of new stuff Dreamweaver and FrontPage changed the way we created HTML

+jQuery begins to utilize the power of JS to actually change the world

+---

--> # 2010ish <-
+-> # 2010ish: The frameworks <-

-We've reached client side with Backbone.js, Knockout.js, Angluar.js, React
+We've reached client side with Backbone.js, Knockout.js, Angular.js, React
 (and perhaps a few more)

 Multi page application (MPA) and SSR was so old